Subspace method of moments for ab initio 3-D single-particle cryo-EM reconstruction: Introduction

-We propose a flexible computational framework, called the \emph{subspace method of moments (subspace MoM)}, which enables joint reconstruction of the 3-D molecular structure (often referred to as ``volume'' by practitioners) and the unknown non-uniform distribution from a compressed representation of the first three moments, which are the \textit{subspace moments}.
+We propose a flexible computational framework, called the \emph{subspace method of moments (SubspaceMoM)}, which enables joint reconstruction of the 3-D molecular structure (often referred to as ``volume'' by practitioners) and the unknown non-uniform distribution from a compressed representation of the first three moments, which are the \textit{subspace moments}.
 Following \cite{Sharon_2020}, we assume the volume and the non-uniform distribution can be expanded using some basis functions.
 We project the sample moments computed from the noisy images into low-dimensional subspace moments, which are expressed as sums of simple rank-one components that can be evaluated efficiently.
 The coefficients of the volume and the non-uniform density are then reconstructed from the subspace moments through numerical optimization.
-We provide a particular choice of the basis functions, which serves as a baseline for subspace MoM.
-We also provide a way of finding subspaces by computing low-rank (tensor) decompositions of the second and the third moments using a randomized method.
+We provide a particular choice of the basis functions, which serves as a baseline for SubspaceMoM.
+We also provide a way of finding subspaces by computing low-rank (tensor) decompositions of the second and third moments using a randomized method.
 We demonstrate the proposed method on simulated datasets that include the effect of the contrast transfer function (CTF) of the electron microscope~\cite{MINDELL2003334,ROHOU2015216}.
-The numerical experiments show that we can successfully obtain \textit{ab-initio} models from the first three subspace moments when the distribution is non-uniform.
-We also show that for high-noise levels, the \emph{ab initio} models obtained by subspace MoM have better resolution than those obtained by stochastic optimization and can successfully initialize a high resolution 3-D refinement algorithm.
+The numerical experiments show that we can successfully obtain \textit{ab initio} models from the first three subspace moments when the distribution is non-uniform.
+We also show that for high-noise levels, the \emph{ab initio} models obtained by SubspaceMoM have better resolution than those obtained by stochastic optimization and can reliably initialize a high-resolution 3-D refinement algorithm.
 Extending the numerical benchmarks to experimentally obtained projection images would require taking into account several factors that could potentially lead to inaccurately estimated moments.
-This includes the fact that the projection images can be imperfectly centered, that the particle picking procedure can potentially select non-particles, that molecules are often flexible and exhibit conformational heterogeneity, and the effect of detector response~\cite{VULOVIC201319}.
+This includes the fact that the projection images can be imperfectly centered, that the particle picking procedure can potentially select non-particles, that molecules are often flexible and exhibit conformational heterogeneity, and that detector response~\cite{VULOVIC201319} can affect the images.
 We defer these experimental considerations to future work.
 The Python implementation of our method is publicly available at \href{https://github.com/wangyuguan/subspace_MoM}{https://github.com/wangyuguan/subspace\_MoM}.